aureliosanchez/KlondikeChart/README.md

 <br>
 Add the KlondikeChart jQuery library to your HTML head tag (download from this post located in the "Script" folder)
 <br>
-Add the KlondikeChart Main CSS file to your HTML head tag (download from this post located in the "CSS" Folder)
+Add the KlondikeChart Main CSS file to your HTML head tag (download from this post located in the "CSS" folder)
 <br><br>
+<h3>Line Chart SetUp:</h3>
+Open a 'script' tag in you html document